 The Przewalski horse is another example of the revival of an endangered animal.

 The Przewalski's horse is the only wild horse in the world today.
-It was previously thought to be the ancestor of modern domestic horses, but recent research indicates that it is most likely an older species (3700 - 3100 BC), a feral descendant of an already domesticated horse, which for some reason become extinct, and the successful domestication of the horse took place much later, in the Bronze Age.
+It was previously thought to be the ancestor of modern domestic horses, but recent research indicates that it is most likely an older species (3700 - 3100 BC), a feral descendant of an already domesticated horse, which for some reason became extinct, and the successful domestication of the horse took place much later, in the Bronze Age.

 The Przewalski's horse is included in the Red Book of Kazakhstan and the Red List of the International Union for Conservation of Nature (IUCN) as a rare endangered species.